 6) The Charity will maintain records in such a form as to enable it to meet funders’ reporting requirements

-The Charity will carry employer’s liability and public liability insurance, and will also carry an appropriate level of directors’ and officers’ liability insurance.
+7) The Charity will carry employer’s liability and public liability insurance and will also carry an appropriate level of directors’ and officers’ liability insurance.
 The terms of the insurance will be approved in principle by the trustees.

-Policy adopted: 22nd September 201523
+Policy adopted: 23 February 2022